DZRJ-AM: Radyo Bandido TV

-Since June 6, 2018, some programs of Radyo Bandido began airing on "TeleRadyo" format through RJdigiTV after its affiliate 2nd Avenue ended its free TV broadcast and its blocktime agreement with Solar Entertainment Corporation has expired.
+Since June 6, 2018, some programs of Radyo Bandido began airing on "TeleRadyo" format through RJ DigiTV after its affiliate 2nd Avenue ended its free TV broadcast and its blocktime agreement with Solar Entertainment Corporation has expired.
 There are plans though to make a separate "TeleRadyo" sub-channel on RJdigiTV for the station.
-On September 16, 2019, DZRJ TeleRadyo began its initial test broadcast on RJdigiTV sub-channel, and it is also available via SkyCable Channel 224 in Metro Manila.
+On September 16, 2019, DZRJ TeleRadyo began its initial test broadcast on RJ DigiTV sub-channel, and it is also available via SkyCable Channel 224 in Metro Manila.

 On October 15, 2019, the same standalone channel was formally launched as DZRJ RadioVision, reverting its cable and digital channel assignment on channel 29.03.
 Alongside this, DZRJ unveiled its new content.